 Homemade coleslaw makes a tasty way of enjoying a variety of crunchy raw vegetables.
 This sweet and tasty take on coleslaw was suggested by one of our school support workers, Gill, who found that children loved the apple alternative to cabbage.

 This recipe uses yogurt to give a lighter, healthier variation to fat-laden shop bought coleslaw.
 And just one 80 g serving provides one of your 5-a-day!

-Follow a recipe; follow food safety & hygiene rules; use measuring spoons and cups; chop using the bridge/claw safely; use a vegetable peeler safely; use a box grater safely; tidy away.
+Follow a recipe; follow food safety & hygiene rules; use measuring spoons and cups; cut using the bridge/claw technique safely; use scissors safely; use a vegetable peeler safely; use a box grater safely; tidy away.

-Chopping board, vegetable peeler, sharp knife, box grater, bowl, spoon.
+Chopping board, vegetable peeler, sharp knife, box grater, measuring spoons, scissors, bowl, spoon.

 Ingredients (serves 2 children):

 - 1 spring onion, sliced/snipped

 - 1/2 medium apple, skin on, sliced & chopped